Chart Color Schemes

 Northgate's health metrics closely align with national benchmarks, as assessed by AreaSearch using mortality rates and chronic condition prevalence.

 Common health conditions are seen at a standard level across both young and old age cohorts.
-Private health cover is very high, affecting approximately 57% of the total population (~2,925 people).
-The most prevalent medical conditions in the area are mental health issues (10.2%) and asthma (8.1%).
-A significant majority, 71.4%, report being completely free from medical ailments, compared to 69.2% across Greater Brisbane.
-Health outcomes among working-age residents are generally typical.
-The area has a lower proportion of seniors aged 65 and over, at 12.3% (634 people), compared to Greater Brisbane's 15.2%.
-Senior health outcomes are above average, with national rankings broadly in line with the general population.
+Private health cover is high, with approximately 57% of the total population (~2,925 people) having it.
+The most prevalent medical conditions are mental health issues (10.2%) and asthma (8.1%).
+A majority, 71.4%, report being completely free of medical ailments, compared to 69.2% across Greater Brisbane.
+Health outcomes among the working-age population are typical.
+Northgate has a lower proportion of seniors aged 65 and over at 12.1% (624 people), compared to Greater Brisbane's 15.1%.
+Senior health outcomes are above average, with national rankings broadly in line with those of the general population.

 Frequently Asked Questions - Health